Nash blowup fails to resolve singularities in dimensions four and higher

-We conclude that $X_2$ is a covering chart of the second iteration of the normalized Nash blowup of $X$.
+We conclude that $X_2$ is an affine chart of the second iteration of the normalized Nash blowup of $X$.
 Now we have that $X$ is isomorphic to $X_2$.
 Indeed, the automorphism $U\colon M\to M$ given by the unimodular matrix

 provides an isomorphism from $\omega_{3,0}$ to $\omega_{3,2}$, concluding the proof of the theorem.